imroc/req/README.md

 **More**

-Check more introduction, tutorials, examples and API references on the [official website](https://req.cool/).
+Check more introduction, tutorials, examples, best practices and API references on the [official website](https://req.cool/).

 ## <a name="License">License</a>